IT Strategies for 5-10 person Architecture and Design Firms

 So what are the actual costs of a defensive IT strategy?

-So where does these time costs come from?
+So where do these time costs come from?

 - Setting up computer access for employees and contractors